Ytterbium: Others

 Ytterbium metal increases its electrical resistivity when subjected to high stresses.
 This property is used in stress gauges to monitor ground deformations from earthquakes and explosions.

 Currently, ytterbium is being investigated as a possible replacement for magnesium in high density pyrotechnic payloads for kinematic infrared decoy flares.
 As ytterbium(III) oxide has a significantly higher emissivity in the infrared range than magnesium oxide, a higher radiant intensity is obtained with ytterbium-based payloads in comparison to those commonly based on magnesium/Teflon/Viton (MTV).

 Precautions

 Although ytterbium is fairly stable chemically, it is stored in airtight containers and in an inert atmosphere such as a nitrogen-filled dry box to protect it from air and moisture.
 All compounds of ytterbium are treated as highly toxic, although studies appear to indicate that the danger is minimal.
 However, ytterbium compounds cause irritation to human skin and eyes, and some might be teratogenic.
-Metallic ytterbium dust can spontaneously combust, and the resulting fumes are hazardous.
-Ytterbium fires cannot be extinguished using water, and only dry chemical class D fire extinguishers can extinguish the fires.
+Metallic ytterbium dust can spontaneously combust.